AdobeDocs/campaign-classic.en/help/delivery/using/a-b-testing-uc-final-delivery.md

 ---
 solution: Campaign Classic
 product: campaign
-title: Define the final delivery
+title: Defining the final delivery
-description: Learn how to perform A/B testing through a dedicated use case
+description: Learn how to perform A/B testing through a dedicated use case.
 audience: delivery
 content-type: reference
 topic-tags: a-b-testing
 ---

-# Define the final delivery {#step-6--defining-the-final-delivery}
+# Defining the final delivery {#step-6--defining-the-final-delivery}

 Once the script is created to select the A/B test winner, you can define the parameters of the final delivery.